 ALSO READHC asks Maha CM to look into collector's 'high-handed' conduct HC asks govt about steps to rehabilitate 'Victoria' owners, Maha govt may consider allowing Victoria horse carriages: HC Look for techonology to detect objects on tracks: HC Take steps to stop encroachment on wetlands: HC asks Maha govt

+Time has come for the state to be held responsible for non-implementation of the court orders.
+"This issue is equally, if not more, important than (that of) farmers whose loans were waived by the government," Justice Kanade said.
 District collectors and the state's chief secretary will be held responsible for the death of children due to malnutrition in future, the high court warned.